kentkost/tap3magic/readme.md

-This is just an initial readme
+This library is meant to be used to read TAP3 files.